-- Keep using planned routes when you begin Stage 3.
-As you progress, start replacing them with everyday driving tasks, such as going to the shops, or driving to and from school or work. - Planned driving practice can still be useful if you find your everyday driving doesn't include enough driving at night or in poor weather. - The supervising driver's role will change towards the end of this stage: - They gradually become less involved in your driving decisions as your skills improve. - They'll still offer advice, but hopefully you'll begin detecting hazards and making decisions without relying on them as much. - As you get more experience and do more everyday driving, there may be times you need to carry an extra family member as a passenger.
+- With increasing experience, you can start driving in heavy traffic (peak hour), then begin combining driving on busy roads with other skills such as night time driving. - Keep using planned routes when you begin Stage 3.
+As you progress, start replacing them with everyday driving tasks, such as going to the shops, or driving to and from school or work. - Planned driving practice can still be useful if you find your everyday driving doesn't include enough driving at night or in poor weather. - The supervising driver's role will change towards the end of this stage: - They gradually become less involved in your driving decisions as your skills improve. - They'll still offer advice, but hopefully you'll begin detecting hazards and making safe decisions more easily, without needing prompts from your supervising driver.

+- As you get more experience and do more everyday driving, there may be times you need to carry an extra family member as a passenger.
 That's OK as long as you and your supervising driver are comfortable and the passenger doesn't interfere with your concentration. - It's easy to include driving practice into your family's everyday driving.
-Allow some extra time each trip so you never feel rushed. - Offer to drive whenever you think you can manage the trip.
+Allow some extra time each trip so you never feel rushed. - Offer to drive whenever you think you can manage the trip. - When driving, learner drivers get tired more quickly than experienced drivers.
+Remember to plan for and take regular breaks.
+Make sure you've had a good night's sleep so you're both alert.